HolgerPeters/blog/_posts/2018-12-13-secondary-virtues.md

 ---

-When your environment claims or strives to be agile, you will probably stumble over an interesting pattern:
-Many people people who identifiy with the agile approach, will also give you simple, straightforward advice (or rule-like guidelines) on how you can be agile.
-Such advice typically revolves around things like sprint-lengths (god forbid if they are longer than two weeks), the stand-up meeting (everyone should be there, and it should be < 15 minutes), or the a kanban/task board (each day you should see some movement there).
+When your environment claims or strives to be agile, you will probably stumble over an interesting pattern: Many people who identifiy with the agile approach, will also give you simple, straightforward advice (or rule-like guidelines) on how you can be agile.
+Such advice typically revolves around things like sprint-lengths (god forbid if they are longer than two weeks), the stand-up meeting (everyone should be there, and it should be < 15 minutes), or the kanban/task board (each day you should see some movement there).

 What you typically do not hear (at least so infrequent that it isn't worth mentioning) are quotes from the agile